ucsc-ospo/ucsc-ospo.github.io/content/osre/formentors.md

   css_class: null
 ---

-Instructures for participating projects and mentors are [here](/osredocs/formentors).
+Please read [the instructions](/osredocs/formentors) for participating mentors.
 The main difference from last year ...

 There is a mentor-only mailing list ...
 Please write us an email if you want to be added to this list.